Choosing shoes for sailing is important, and can be difficult.

 Non-Slip, Grip and Traction

-I haven’t seen this happen, but those hard plastic bits might also scratch or damage marine fiberglass.
+I haven’t personally seen this happen, but those hard plastic and metal bits can also scratch marine fiberglass.

 Non-marking soles are made with specialized materials which won’t leave marks on surfaces.
 This is important in many settings, including gyms, basketball courts and on boat decks.